queryluke/masseffect-5e/static/data/rules/08-08-other-rules.md

 the Galaxy.
 Fuel is represented by the ships range (how far it can travel in 24 hours).
 If you would like to keep track of fuel, the GM can use the following Variant: Fuel rules.

-You "tank" is the size of your range multiplied by 3.
+You "tank" capacity is equal to your ship's range multiplied by 3.
 Each time you expend 1 range, you also expend 1 charge from your tank.
 You can either spend a long rest on an asteroid or planet mining fuel or you can refuel at a space port.
 To mine fuel use the Variant: Mining rules above.
 On a success, roll a d8 and regain that many charges.